 Listen to music

+If we work without stopping, we can run ourselves down or (if we let it go on long enough), can even risk burnout.
 By taking frequent breaks, you’ll be able to recharge physically and mentally so that you can focus on your remaining tasks for the day.

 The Pomodoro Technique is a popular time management technique because it improves productivity through focused work sessions.

 Here are some ways that the Pomodoro Technique can benefit your overall productivity.

 This technique lets you break the habit of multitasking, which humans generally aren’t good at.
 It trains you to be able to focus on one task at a time with reasonable time intervals.
 By practicing this process, you’ll be able to produce higher-quality work in less time.

 After getting used to doing pomodoros, you’ll be able to plan out tasks and projects with more precision.
 For example, you’ll be able to estimate how many pomodoros it takes to write a report and set a reasonable deadline for it.Read: Create a better project plan in just 7 steps